Translated by Derek Coltman

 Living was simple: it was no more than a few habitual actions strung onto a routine.

-The Lady and the Little Fox Fur is an elegant and captivating novella, which captures the simplification of existence as you age, where life is reduced to the essentials as you realise that much of what came before is simply unnecessary baggage.
+“Lady…” is an elegant and captivating novella, which captures the simplification of existence as you age, where life is reduced to the essentials as you realise that much of what came before is simply unnecessary baggage.
 The woman survives with next to nothing, on the edge of total starvation, and that heightened state may be represented by the impressionistic, almost hallucinatory prose of the story.
 Events merge together, lines are blurred, until it’s often unclear as to when these things happened or if they happened at all.
 It’s an unusual, experimental format that lingers in the mind long after the reading experience has finished, and the ambiguity of the end heightens that mood.
 You can exist on almost nothing, it seems, particularly as you age.

 The Penguin release is a beautiful volume with French flaps and a stunning cover image; they really are pushing the boat out with these books.
 The foreword is by Deborah Levy who seems at pains to reiterate that Leduc’s writing is ‘peculiar’, a word she uses more than once and which grated a little with me.
 Well, is Leduc peculiar?
 I guess that would depend on your perspective.
 If you’re a chick-lit kind of reader, I think it would seem so.
 But if you’ve read widely and read outside the boxes people try to impose on literature, Leduc is going to be intriguing, entertaining, thought-provoking and thoroughly individual – and that, to my mind, is a very good thing!